Indianapolis Medical Malpractice Lawyer

 Contact the Law Office of Kelley J. Johnson for Help

-Our Indiana medical malpractice attorney has more than 15 years of litigation experience fighting on behalf of injured victims throughout Indiana.
+Our Indiana medical malpractice attorney has nearly 20 years of litigation experience fighting on behalf of injured victims throughout Indiana.
 We have a malpractice focus and a nurse on staff who assists us with your case.
 We work with some of the best medical experts throughout the country who work in a variety of specialties, which helps us to better understand the medical aspects of your case and the compensation you will need after a tragic medical mistake.

 Contact us today to find out whether you may be owed compensation for your Indiana birth injury claim.
 We charge no up-front fees to begin work on your case, and we are happy to provide initial case reviews completely free of charge.
 We advance all expenses and do not receive a fee or reimbursement unless we recover compensation on your behalf.
 Give us a call or contact us online to begin the claims process.